wangsmaster/juno/README.md

-# Juno，a weather station for Mom and Dad
+# Juno，a weather station for mom and dad :)

 ## [Check it here](https://wangsmaster.github.io/juno)